 OA routinely makes public general information relating to Registered Apprenticeship programs.
 Such general information includes the name and contact information of the sponsor, the location of the program, and the occupation(s) offered.
 In addition, OA will consider the other contents of a program sponsor's NPS application as releasable to the public unless the sponsor makes a written request for the non-disclosure by OA of the contents of the NPS application by signing an "opt-out" statement provided in OA's boilerplate standards of apprenticeship.
 In the absence of the exercise of such an "opt-out" by the NPS program sponsor, the components of an application that OA may disclose to the public may include a copy of the program's Standards of Apprenticeship, Appendix A, and Appendix D (as applicable), but not completed versions of ETA Form 671 or Appendix C "Affirmative Action Plan" because those documents are submitted after a sponsor's application is approved and the program is registered.

 5. Inquiries

-If you have any questions, please contact Andrew Ridgeway, Division Director, Division of Registered Apprenticeship and Policy, at (202) 693-3536.
+If you have any questions, please contact Andrew Ridgeway, Division Director, at Ridgeway.
+Andrew@dol.gov.